HariSekhon/Knowledge-Base/ansible.md

 Check there is no `serial` set in a playbook that is capping the parallelism of your run.

+In your local work repo, override the ansible.cfg to use the local config (put this in [.envrc](envrc.md))
 ```shell
 export ANSIBLE_CONFIG="ansible.cfg"
 ```